Gene set analysis

 • Multifunctional genes

-• Translation of gene ids
+• Translation between different gene IDs

 • Databases change